skagankose/ada_fall_2017/index.md

 From this map, it is clear that number of AI related patents has increase signiﬁcantly over years.
 We also, observe that United States and Japan takes the lead again and most of these countries are the ones known for their technological advancement.
 It is worth mentioning that although Isreal (IL) couldn't make it to the top in terms of [total number of patents](#last_year_patents_by_country), it is 5th country in AI related patents ranking.
 This situation is exceedingly interesting since Isreal is one of the most impactful countries in the Middle-east and AI researches might have an effect on that.
 We examine this idea more in the following section.

 Similar to [the map we draw](#patents_by_country) in the first part of the project, we wanted draw a choropleth map to be able to see the distribution of AI related patents around the world.
 As before, we used logarithmic scale to assign colors to the countries.
-Resulting map can be seen in the following screenshot and we served the interactive visualization of this map in [here](html/ai_patents_by_country.html).
+Resulting map can be seen in the following picture and we served the interactive visualization of this map in [here](html/ai_patents_by_country.html).

 <a id="ai_patents_by_country"></a>
 ![Image](img/ai_patents_by_country.png)
-*Screenshot 1: The Choropleth Map according to Number of AI Related Patents*
+*Map 1: The Choropleth Map according to Number of AI Related Patents*

 Last question we wanted to answer is related to a recent statement made by *Putin* which is “the nation that leads in artificial intelligence will be the ruler of the world”[1].